 Omega-3 fats have made the headlines for some time now, and for a good reason.
 They are essential to a healthy and strong body.

-Omega-3 are good fats, ones you find primarily in plants and marine life.
+Omega-3 are good fats, primarily found in plants and marine life.
 Two main types of Omega-3 are most commonly found in oily fish.

 EPA (Eicosapentaenoic Acid)- EPA is the most well-known Omega-3.
-EPA not only helps to break down and synthesize those chemicals responsible for blood clotting, but it also helps dramatically with inflammation.
+EPA not only helps to break down and synthesize those chemicals responsible for blood clotting but also helps dramatically with inflammation.

 Fish oil contains an abundance of EPA.
 EPA fish oil is also available as a supplement.

 DHA (Docosahexaenoic Acid)- DHA is another essential Omega-3 fat.
 DHA is abundant in the human body and makes up the eye and brain's critical parts, particularly the cerebral cortex.